7 Best Renters Insurance Companies in Massachusetts of 2026

 The monthly cost of renters insurance in Massachusetts is low, about the same as the cost of a casual meal out.

-In return for that relatively small amount, you’ll receive the coverage you need to replace your belongings and even to pay for you to stay somewhere else if your apartment is uninhabitable due to a covered event.
+In return for that relatively small amount, you’ll receive the coverage you need to replace your belongings and even pay for you to stay somewhere else if your apartment is uninhabitable due to a covered event.

 What is the Average Cost of Renters Insurance in Massachusetts?